esccode/esccode.github.io/index.md

 > Passed: February 11, 2024
 > EXP DATE: 02/11/2027

-If you have any questions about this exam, please do not hesitate to contact me.
+If you have any questions about CompTIA  exams, please do not hesitate to contact me.

 ### Reference data+